How To Mitigate Smoke Damage

 Even after taking these steps, smoke damage may still persist.
 In these cases, it is especially important to retain the services of a smoke damage removal professional who will have access to chemicals and ozone treatments that work to break up smoke molecules and eliminate odors.
 Professionals will also be able to use a process known as thermal fogging, which removes smoke that has permeated the walls and household ducts.
 A failure to remove this trapped smoke can lead to a persistent smoky smell, especially in warm or humid environments.
 In some cases, restorers may need to use a chemical sealer to remove any remaining smoke from the air ducts.
 Even after these efforts insulation may still retain a smoky odor, requiring replacement.

-Contact an experienced fire and water damage restoration company
+Contact an experienced smoke damage restoration company